Tuesday, 12 November 2024

 I think one of the things in the national conversation that I felt we were finally talking about is that an aged care facility to us is about being a service and a facility.
 They are sort of really cold words.
 For people that live in these places, this is their home.
 That room is their home; the dining room is their kitchen.
 They may no longer be able to cook meals for themselves, but they certainly deserve the dignity of being able to be assisted to sit at a dining table and eat proper food in the aged care home.
 Being able to have the national conversation around that really highlighted the need to improve a lot of things, like the type of food that was being served at these facilities.
 I know that the nurse-to-resident ratio was really important.
 It was something that my mum talked to me daily about – she had a lot of grievances of the place that she worked – right up until the day that she left.
 She talked about the difference that that would make not only for aged care workers but, really importantly, for the residents that call those places home.
 That was a really good thing.

 I will run out of time, but I do have to say this is a really great bill.
 This is a really, really important bill that is being brought before the house.
-I commend the minister, and I would like to give a big shout-out and thank all of the aged care workers that look after folks right across Victoria.
+I commend the minister, and I would like to give a big shout-out to and thank all of the aged care workers that look after folks right across Victoria.

 Roma BRITNELL (South-West Coast) (15:35): I rise to speak on the Aged Care Restrictive Practices Substitute Decision-maker Bill 2024.
 This is a bill that seeks to establish a framework to explicitly identify and authorise a substitute decision-maker in the event a residential aged care provider requires consent for the use of restrictive practices when a care recipient is in a residential aged care facility and does not have the capacity to provide that consent.
 Whilst I support this bill, I really do not think we give the aged care personnel, the medical staff and the mental health practitioners the tools to manage those who actually are suffering and need to have restraints put in place.
 Despite the promises of this Labor government, the mental health and aged care systems are broken.
 We have a legislative responsibility and duty of care to all vulnerable members of the community, and from my experience I think we have lost the balance.
 Clearly we should always take responsibility for using chemical or physical constraints on anyone very seriously.
 However, we also need to give health professionals and families the ability to make decisions and support them.
 Health professionals tell me how frustrated they are and that they feel they cannot provide a sufficient duty of care to people in their care, because the pendulum has swung too far in favour of clients rights and away from patient care.
 Patients are now called clients, and we seem to have lost sight of the duty of care that was once extended to patients.